 Ensure you align with how your goals (like KPIs and OKRs) will be measured and defined, letting due diligence guide you.
 “Apply a risk-based approach and establish proactive due diligence requirements across all operations,” she recommends.

 Don’t let the risk of ESG-washing deter you from pursuing a meaningful ESG program.
 With the right risk intelligence software that provides a centralized, accessible, and flexible GRC solution to capture, analyze and communicate your ESG risk data and program milestones, you can confidently contribute to impactful environmental and social change that will benefit your organization.

-If you’re ready to explore how Resolver can help you avoid ESG-washing and deliver on your ESG goals, register for an upcoming ERM product showcase or talk to our knowledgeable Sales team to request a custom demo that addresses your specific needs around risk management.
+If you’re ready to explore how Resolver can help you avoid ESG-washing and deliver on your ESG goals, talk to our knowledgeable Sales team to request a custom demo that addresses your specific needs around risk management.